Homeowner & Condominium Association Dispute

 At their best, HOAs and COAs uphold property values and a high standard of living by setting standards and enforcing them, through litigation if necessary.
 At the same time, associations also receive their fair share of criticism for being overly strict in the rules they create and their manner of enforcement.
 Dealing with HOA and COA disputes requires a thorough working knowledge of Florida Statutes (Chapters 718 and 720) as well as a great deal of experience interpreting commercial contracts and complex legal documents.
 In many disputes, understanding the language in the association’s governing documents is every bit as important as knowing the laws that apply to HOAs and COAs.

 Attorney Joshua R. Alhalel of Alhalel Law handles a wide range of business, commercial and general civil litigation and possesses a wealth of experience resolving complex disputes through negotiated settlements, litigation, trials and appeals.
-For help with an HOA or condominium dispute in Miami-Dade or Broward County, call Alhalel Law.

 Below are some of the main areas of dispute that arise in HOAs and COAs that can lead to litigation if not otherwise resolved.